 Library users are responsible for their use of the Internet.
 Parents and guardians are responsible for their children’s use of the Internet.
 Since no filtering system is perfect, further restriction and monitoring of a minor’s use of library Internet access is the responsibility of the parent or guardian.
 Parents or guardians may wish to review the resources available on NetSmartz.org, a web site that addresses rules for the safety and security of minors using the Internet to access web sites, e-mail, chat rooms, and other forms of electronic communications.

 The Volusia County Public Library provides patrons free wireless access at all branches.
 Full access to the Internet is not available via the wireless network.
 The Volusia County Public Library does not allow patrons unfiltered access to the wireless network.
 All users agree to accept this service with no guarantee and no warranty.
 It is the patron’s responsibility to protect his/her information from all risks associated with the use of the library’s wireless Internet access.
 It is not a private network.
 Users are responsible for their configuration to access the wireless network.
 The library is not responsible for the loss of any information on personal equipment, the loss of personal laptops or other computer equipment due to theft or other illegal activity.
 Printing is not available via the wireless network.

 All audio output must be accessed using headphones.

 Volusia County Public Library has partnered with PBC Guru and Freading to create a virtual book club for patrons and the community.

-The book for August 5 - October 7 is Boy Swallows Universe by Trent Dalton.
+The book for August 4 - October 6 is Sold on a Monday by Kristina McMorris.